turning on free energy turns off angle restraints

 to A state restraint parameters.

-#3 Updated by David Mobley almost 14 years ago
+#3 Updated by David Mobley over 14 years ago

 Further update: Grompp reads the appropriate parameters from the topology file